ngokevin/mozfest2014/README.md

 Start hacking.
-If you aren't in the coding mood, you can skip down to the *Emulate and Test* section; I have a prebuilt app demonstrating device APIs that you can try testing on different devices.
+If you aren't in the coding mood, you can skip down to the *Emulate and Test* section; I have a prebuilt app demonstrating device APIs that you can try testing on different devices on laptops that are already set up.

 Some useful resources that might help you along the way: